Recent Representative Cases

 Reinstatement won for a public safety employee who had been terminated for dishonesty (2013).
 Proved to the arbitrator that the mistakes made by the employee were due to carelesseness and were not intentional or dishonest.

-Licensing Board Matters
+Licensing Board Matters and other Administrative Law Decisions

-Successfully assisted a fire services professional before the Oregon Health Authority relating to a violation of professionalism charge relating to a criminal matter.
-(2019).
+Successfully assisted a fire services professional before the Oregon Health Authority relating to a violation of professionalism charge relating to a criminal matter (2019).

 Successfully assisted a physician brought before the Oregon Medical Board for alleged violations of previous corrective action order (2017).